AbberiorInstruments/ImspectorDocs/docs/installation.rst

    :width: 10 cm
    :align: center

-You can load previous configurations by choosing them in the 'Slect configuration name' combo box.
+You can load previous configurations by choosing them in the 'Select configuration name' combo box.
 You can save the current configuration by typing a (new) name in the combo box (or choosing an old one to overwrite) and pressing 'Save'.
 Delete configurations by selecting them and pressing 'Delete'.
 To modify configurations you edit the dial entries for all connected panels.
 The values to configure are: